-The Easy Parent Communication Plan is a set of six communication rules for a co-parent who wants to avoid conflict with the other parent.
+The Easy Parent Communication Plan is a set of six communication rules for co-parents who want to avoid conflict.
 The Plan can be followed by almost anyone who shares custody of a child.
 Your copy is available here exclusively and is 100% free.

 Think of the Easy Parent Communication Plan as a voluntary code of conduct.
 When you sign on, you personally agree to follow six rules about how you communicate as a co-parent.

 You don’t need the other parent’s permission to start the Plan.
 And you don’t need them to sign up.
 Following the Plan is a personal choice.
 The only requirement is that both parents must be able to communicate with each other in writing.

 The Plan minimizes the potential for conflict with the other parent.
 Your communication style becomes text-based and non-confrontational.
 All communication from you is controlled and only concerned with your child or children.